 Uphill Access at A-Basin

-Arapahoe Basin hosts a robust uphill scene.
 A valid 2021-22 uphill access pass is required.
+Uphill is only open when lifts are closed.

 EVERYONE must have an uphill access pass + armband.
 Pass must be visible while you are on the mountain.